Kim Returns to Lesvos – Refugee Journey to Lesvos

 On my first morning on Lesvos I had that heart wrenching pit of stomach feeling you get when you’re really nervous, when your throat tightens and makes your voice change.
 The reason for this was because for all the bravado and “yes of course I’m going on my own and I will be fine” I knew deep down the trip in 2015 changed me to my core.
 And when I came home I spiraled into a very dark place.
 I couldn’t help but wonder if I was being selfish, leaving my children at home for a week and what would I be like on my return…I knew at some point today I would drive past Moria and see with my own eyes what it had become.
 I didn’t know what my week would entail and whether I’d have the bravery and courage to face it head on, show smiles not sadness to the people I would meet.
 And whether I would show up as someone who was useful, helpful and able to make a difference.

-Amir was an 18 year old boy who’d made his way over from Turkey in a boat, a journey that should have taken less than an hour but for him had taken 5hrs in the bitterly cold December temperatures.
+He was an 18 year old boy who’d made his way over from Turkey in a boat, a journey that should have taken less than an hour but for him had taken 5hrs in the bitterly cold December temperatures.
 A boat ride that left him on a beach in the North in just his underwear.
 No sign of his bag, or his money.
 A boy in a foreign land, lucky to be alive.
 It was by chance another volunteer introduced us and asked if we could help.
-Amir refused our offer of money.
+He refused our offer of money.
 Instead he had agreed to work his way out of Moria serving tea, litter picking and translating.

 With a heavy heart I left him in the early hours of the morning in the camp knowing that I had done nothing.

 Every night after we finished for the day I would drive our crew back to the North of the island.
 It was about 50km and on this trip, I was reminded how crazy we were to do that every day.
 And how even crazier I was to be the designated driver.
 But on reflection the journey was our safe place to unload what we’d witnessed that day.
 Talk through the tragedy we’d seen unfold, share the successes and wins when we’d solved a problem or tackled a crisis.
-On our final drive north I told the girls about Amir and together we agreed, we’d try one more time to help him in the morning before we flew home…
+On our final drive north I told the girls about the young boy I had met and together we agreed, we’d try one more time to help him in the morning before we flew home…

 We had a lot of gear to unload before our flight that morning, some for Moria some for Pipka.
-We had decided to fill one of our brand new backpacks with supplies for Amir and I decided to tuck some cash in a pocket to give him a head start getting off the island.
+We had decided to fill one of our brand new backpacks with supplies and I decided to tuck some cash in a pocket to give him a head start getting off the island.
 We didn’t even know if we’d find him and we were limited by time as we had a flight to catch.

 By a stroke of luck we did bump into him and through my powers of persuasion I convinced him to take our bag…I also told him to take my details and contact me when he’d managed to get to Germany.
 We warned him about the conditions along the journey and we told him what we’d experienced in Slovenia.
 We wished him well because that is all we could do.